Duanettt/Netpix/README.md

 **Netpix** is a 2D game/game engine developed in C++ using the Raylib library.
 This project serves as a platform to deepen my knowledge of C++ and game development concepts, from basic rendering to more advanced features like scene management and sprite-based animations.

+## Features

+- 2D Game World: Navigate through various scenes with background, midground, and foreground elements.
+- Player Movement: Movement mechanics allow players to move left and right, with support for animations based on the player's state (e.g., running, idle).
+- NPC Interactions: NPCs are integrated into the game, each with its own animations and state management.
+- Animation System: Support for loading and managing animations from spritesheets, including attack, idle, walking, and running animations.
+- Parallax Scrolling: The background moves based on the player's movement, creating a sense of depth.
+- Sound & Music Integration: In-game music is managed using a MusicComponent system to provide a dynamic audio experience.

 ## How to Use

 As of September 2024, **Netpix** is primarily set up for use with **Visual Studio**.
 I am actively working on adding **CMake** support to make the project more versatile across platforms and development environments.